 Mercer went to Afghanistan in the fall of 2003 to entertain the troops and tape Rick Mercer's Christmas in Kabul a special for CBC Television.
 He has returned twice to Afghanistan to visit the Canadian Forces.

 As a solo performer he has hosted the East Coast Music Awards, The Gemini Awards, Juno Awards, the history series It Seems Like Yesterday, the annual Canada Day show from Parliament Hill, and in 2008 he hosted the CBC Television special The Next Great Prime Minister for the second time.
+In 2014 Rick co-hosted the CBC Television's Canadian Country Music Awards show with Jann Arden.

 Mercer has written for Time, Maclean's, The Globe and Mail, and the National Post.
 His first book, Streeters, hit the top of the Globe and Mail's best-seller list, and his second book, Rick Mercer Report: The Book, published in the fall of 2007, also went to the top of the national best-seller list.
 Rick latest book is A Nation Worth Ranting About that was published in September, 2012 and became another best-seller.
 In the fall of 2013 an updated paperback edition was released.